dancodermachine/fastapi-tutorial/README.md

 **Query Parameters**<br>
 Query parameters are a common way to add some dynamic parameters to a URL.
 You can find them at the end of the URL in the following form: `?param1=foo&param2=bar`.
 In a REST API, they are commonly used on read endpoints to applu pagination, a filter, a sorting order, or selecting fields.

 - Example 1: Function has default values which means query parameters are optional.
 If you wish to define a **required** parameter, simply leave out the default value.
-In that case, you will get a `422 error` response if you omit the parameter.<br>
+In that case, you will get a `422 error` response if you omit the parameter.

     `curl -i "http://localhost:8000/users?page=5&size=50"`
     ```python
     @app.get("/users")